nus-cs2103-AY2021S1/ip/docs/README.md

 ### 5. Finding tasks by name: `find`
 Find tasks by name.

 Format: `find <keyword>`

 The order of tasks that appear (if it is non-empty) is as follows:
-    1. tasks whose name matches exactly with the search keyword. e.g. "book" and "book"
+1. tasks whose name matches exactly with the search keyword. e.g. "book" and "book" respectively.

-    2. tasks whose one of the space-delimited name matches exactly with the search keyword. e.g. "book signing" and "book"
+2. tasks whose one of the space-delimited name matches exactly with the search keyword. e.g. "book signing" and "book" respectively.

-    3. tasks whose name matches contains search keyword. e.g. "book signing" and "k s"
+3. tasks whose name matches contains search keyword. e.g. "book signing" and "k s" respectively.

 <img src="https://github.com/AaronnSeah/ip/blob/master/src/main/resources/images/find.png" width="400">
 <br><br><br><br>